freeradical13/freeradical13.github.io/index.md

 Some viruses may cause cancer such as the [Epstein-Barr Virus][], [Papillomavirus][], and [HTLV-I][].

 The [Ames Test][] applies a chemical to a Salmonella Typhimurium bacteria which is auxotrophic for Histidines to see if the chemical causes excessive mutations be creating mutants that are prototrophic.

+## Deep Dives

+### Fibroblast Cells

+Fibroblast migration, proliferation, differentiation, and distribution of extracellular matrix can be stimulated by various cytokines such as:

+* Transforming growth factor-beta 1 (TGF-β1): Activates the genes for fibronectin and [alpha smooth muscle actin][] (α-SMA).
+The PPAR gamma agonist, Rosiglitazone, [prevents TGF-β1 induced fibrosis secretion of fibronectin and α-SMA][Nuwormegbe et al., 2017].

+[Fibrosis][] (and fibrotic scarring) is a disease in which excess fibroblast cell activity leads to excess deposition of extracellular matrix components such as collagin or fibronectin.
+This may impede the functioning of nearby tissues because of excess thickening around the tissue affecting growth and healing or due to excess tension in connective tissue.

 ## Appendix